Monsters of Morningside

 And they bustled around, getting in each other's way as they found their slippers and sweaters.

-Sounds of fire crackling and the teapot bubbling greeted him as he followed Kuku down the hallway to the kitchen.
+Sounds of fire crackling and the teapot bubbling greeted him as he ran ahead of Kuku down the hallway to the kitchen.
 Mom and Dad were already up!
 There was a plate of frosted cinnamon rolls on the table, and Mom was filling mugs, and Dad was holding Drew up to the family room window, pointing and saying "Snow."

 When Mom had moved the cinnamon rolls and steaming beverages to the coffee table, Dad and Alex started handing out presents.